the1lab/1lab/src/Order/Diagram/Fixpoint.lagda.md

 open is-least-fixpoint
 ```

-Least fixpoints are unique, so the type of least fixpoints of $f$ is a
+Least fixed points are unique, so the type of least fixpoints of $f$ is
-proposition.
+a proposition.

 ```agda
 least-fixpoint-unique